 -

 Whose Land Was “Granted” to the Land Grant?
 Teaching Indigenous Dispossession in Wisconsin and Beyond.
-This NEH Humanities Initiatives in Colleges and Universities project brings together Native and non-Native faculty at UW-Madison to create linked educational modules about the expropriation of Indigenous lands in what is now called Wisconsin.
+2023-2025.
+This National Endowment for the Humanities-funded project, supported through their Humanities Initiatives in Colleges and Universities program, brought together Native and non-Native faculty at UW-Madison to create linked educational modules about the dispossession of Indigenous lands in what is now called Wisconsin.
 This project centers on the transfer of 1,337,895 acres of land across Wisconsin taken through treaties with the Menominee, Ojibwe, Dakota, and Ho-Chunk and redistributed to 30 land grant universities through the Morrill Act of 1862.
+All educational modules are now available through the University of Wisconsin-Madison’s Rebecca M. Blank Center for Campus History to be incorporated into classes across the campus and across the country.

-- CNH2-S: Interactive Dynamics of Stream Restoration and Flood Resilience in a Changing Climate.
+- Interactive Dynamics of Stream Restoration and Flood Resilience in a Changing Climate.
 2021-2024.
-Working with local partners in the Kickapoo and Coon Creek watersheds (WI), this project leverages interviews and online surveys with local decision-makers, land and water managers, and agricultural landowners to learn about changing attitudes towards stream restoration.
+Working with local partners in the Kickapoo and Coon Creek watersheds (WI), this National Science Foundation CNH2-funded project leveraged interviews and online surveys with local decision-makers, land and water managers, and agricultural landowners to learn about changing attitudes towards stream restoration.
 Interviews and surveys inform the development of new flood models that will be refined through a series of interactive workshops, to contribute to local resilience planning and offer a model for other communities faced with persistent flooding.